static-frame/static-frame/doc/source/api_creation.rst

 Index
 -----------------

-While indices are often specified with their data at container creation, in some cases explicitly creating indices in advance of the data is practical.
+While indices are often specified with their data at container creation team, in some cases explicitly creating indices in advance of the data is practical.